Esta página ainda não está disponível no idioma selecionado. Estamos trabalhando para adicionar mais opções de idiomas. Agradecemos sua compreensão.

 • issuewild: authorizes the CA to issue wildcard certificates.

-• value: authorized CA or email address/URL for notifications once the CA receives invalid certificate requests.
+• value: authorized CA or email address/URL required for notifications once the CA receives invalid certificate requests.
 The value depends on the setting of the tag and must be enclosed in quotation marks ("").
-The value can contain up to 255 characters, consisting of letters, digits, spaces, and special characters -#*?&_~=:;.@+^/!%
+The value can contain no more than 255 characters.
+Only letters, digits, spaces, and special characters -#*?&_~=:;.@+^/!% are allowed.

 You can set CAA record sets based on the following rules to suit different scenarios.